 Thomas Cole house surrounded by orange leavesCredit: @thedailyantiquarian on Instagram

 Step back in time and explore the historic home of renowned Hudson River School painter Thomas Cole.
-On select weekends in January, February, and March, you can take an exclusive winter tour where you’ll get an intimate look at Cole's creative process and the inspiration he drew from the surrounding Catskill Mountains landscape.
-The permanent collection also includes paintings such as Landscape with Clouds, 1846-1847, and Study of Fallen Columns, 1844-1848.
-Catskill; permanent exhibit.
-Grounds are open daily dawn-dusk.
-The historic home is open Wednesday-Friday by appointment only through April 2025.
+At the Mind Upon Nature exhibit, you’ll get an intimate look at Cole's creative process and the inspiration he drew from the surrounding Catskill Mountains landscape.
+The exhibit also includes paintings such as Landscape with Clouds, 1824-1825, and Hunters in a Landscape, 1844-1848.

 Share your New York State adventures with us on TikTokInstagram and Twitter with #ILoveNY and #iSpyNY, and tag us on Facebook!